Aingargiola/Learning-github-/README.md

   8. [Test](#test)
   9. [Questions](#questions)
 ## Description:
-Help learn basic bash scripts and github for savvycodder bootcamp students
+Help learn basic bash and powershell scripts and github for savvycodder bootcamp students
 ## Installation:
  You will need to install git bash and Visual studio code
 ## Usage: